kjloveless/PalindromeChecker/README.md

 # PalindromeChecker
-This Java program reads in and string and returns whether it is a palindrome or not.
+This Java program reads in a string and returns whether it is a palindrome or not.